Cloud-Architekt/AzurePrivilegedIAM/ClassificationExplorer/content/attack-paths/azure-managed-identity-abuse.md

 Running code on a VM via Run Command or a custom extension to impersonate and execute as the VM’s managed identity; if that identity is privileged, the actor inherits its Azure / Graph access.

 ## Prerequisite
-A role that can run commands or write extensions on a VM that has an attached, privileged managed identity.
+A role that can run commands or write extensions on a VM that has an attached, high-privileged managed identity with Control Plane access.

 ## Steps
 1. Find a virtual machine with a system- or user-assigned managed identity that holds privileged Azure or Graph roles.